SpontanCombust/witcherscript-ide/docs/dev-manual.md

 - `prep-server` - build and copy LSP server executable into VSCode's extension directory
     - `--release` - should LSP be built with optimised release profile
-    - `--target` - compilation target triple
+    - `--target` - compilation target triple, e.g. x86_64-pc-windows-msvc
 - `prep-client` - build VSCode client
     - `--watch` - whether client should be continuously watched for changes made to it and rebuilt
 - `package` - build and package VSCode extension into a .vsix file
-    - `--out-dir` - output directory for the .vsix file; default is the current working directory
+    - `--out` - output path for the .vsix file; default is "./witcherscript-ide.vsix"
-    - `--out-name` - name of the output file without the extension; default is "witcherscript-ide"
+    - `--target` - VSCode extension target, e.g. win32-x64
 - `install` - build, package and install the VSCode extension